edgio-docs/edgio-docs/src/pages/guides/traffic_splitting.md

 <Callout type="info">

-  You can also use traffic splitting for <Link href="/guides/split_testing">Split Testing</Link>.
+  You can also use traffic splitting for <Link href="/guides/split_testing">A/B Testing</Link>.

 </Callout>

-{{ PRODUCT }} makes it easy to split traffic without performance penalties by executing splits at the edge through an easy-to-use yet powerful interface.
-Traffic splitting can be used for canary deployments, Blue/Green deployments, iterative migration off of a legacy website, personalization, and more.
+{{ PRODUCT_NAME }} makes it easy to conduct A/B testing without performance penalties by executing splits at the edge through an easy-to-use yet powerful interface.
+A/B Testing, also known as split testing, is a marketing experiment wherein you split your audience to test a number of variations of canary deploys, blue-green tests, iterative migration off of a legacy website, personalization, and more.

 Iterative site migrations allow you to mitigate risk as you migrate a site.
 You can recover quickly if there is an error and ensure that you do not experience downtime during the migration.